benjypng/logseq-tablerender-plugin/README.md

 # Overview

-> Instructions below are updated with the latest change.
+> Instructions below are incompatible with v1.10.0 onwards

 Render tables with basic math functions using data from your blocks.